 What is the first thing that businesses should do when starting their local SEO journey?

 The very first thing is to create a comprehensive Google Business Profile, which is a free listing profile that Google gives you so that you can add your business information like your name, address, phone number, and a description of services.
 It’s a profile that you can fill out as much or as little as you like, but the best practice is to be as comprehensive as possible.
-Google wants you to share as much information as possible about your business, what services you offer, everything that you can fill out in your Google Business Profile.
+Google wants you to share as much information as possible about your business, what services you offer, and everything that you can fill out in your Google Business Profile.
 If Google gives you 750 characters for your description, you should use 750 characters.
 If you can add custom services, you should add custom services.

 If you were to search for a specific type of business or service on Google, the very first thing to pop up is what’s called the Google Local Hub.
 It’s basically the Maps area of Google that will populate in the local search results page, and there are only three businesses that have the opportunity to rank there.
 This is essentially beachfront real estate on the internet.
 If you do not have a comprehensive Google Business Profile set up, you have a zero percent chance of ranking in that Google local hub.